Building Firefox On Windows¶

 ./mach build

 🎉 Congratulations!
 You’ve built your own home-grown Firefox!
+You should see the following message in your terminal after a successful build:

-Now the fun starts¶
+Now the fun starts

 Time to start hacking!
 You should join us on Matrix, say hello in the Introduction channel, and find a bug to start working on.
 See the Firefox Contributors’ Quick Reference to learn how to test your changes, send patches to Mozilla, update your source code locally, and more.